 Equipment and non-perishable supplies

 Big ticket items, such as your walk-in cooler, grill, ovens or front-of-house furnishings, are usually one-time purchases.
 Or at the very least, infrequent purchases.

 The hope for any restaurant owner is that they can buy them once, and they’ll continue to work without ever thinking much about them again.
-Unfortunately this scenario isn’t likely.
+Unfortunately, this scenario isn’t likely.
 Over time, heavily used equipment starts to break down.
 Parts begin to deteriorate, pieces start breaking off or maybe your cooler stops running efficiently.
-It’s not your fault, it’s just the general wear-and-tear of everyday use.
+It’s not your fault, it’s just the general wear and tear of everyday use.

 For these larger food service equipment items, make sure you find a supplier and manufacturer that offers a great warranty on their products and an excellent customer service policy.
 The last thing you want is for your dishwasher to stop working in the middle of a Saturday night rush and you’ve got nobody to call to fix it.

-When it comes to some of the smaller items that you’ll purchase on a recurring basis, such as paper products or janitorial supplies, find a supplier that is reliable, priced reasonably, and of course, provides you with excellent customer service.
+When it comes to some of the smaller items that you’ll purchase on a recurring basis, such as paper products or janitorial supplies, find a supplier that is reliable, reasonably priced and of course, provides you with excellent customer service.

 - Cooking equipment, like stoves, ovens, microwaves, grills, griddles, fryers, pasta cookers, immersion cookers, steamers and broilers